Magisk-Modules-Repo/WDAnimationcxair/README.md

 - More than 250Mb of Free Storage Space.
 -   [![Magisk 18+](https://img.shields.io/badge/Magisk-18%2B-red)](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)

-### THANKS FOR ALL THE PEOPLE'S WHO ARE CONTRIBUTING TO THIS MODULE DEVELOPMENT THROUGH TELEGRAM.
-WITHOUT YOUR CONTRIBUTION THIS MODULE IS NOTHING.
-KEEP DOING IT!!

 ## Included Boot Animation list

 1. Resurrection Remix Oreo Version-1.